 Crock-Pot ® / slow cooker adjustments will follow.

 Sear the meat by placing it in the hot pan and allowing it to cook two or three minutes per side.
-If you are adding lots of other ingredients such as cream soups, this step may be unnecessary.
+If you add lots of other ingredients, such as cream soups, this step may be unnecessary.
 I prefer the flavor development caused by the Maillard reaction.
 (This is what causes the browning of meat at higher temperatures.)

 Remove the pan from heat.

 If you are a huge garlic fan, you can take the sharp point of a knife, poke holes in the roast and insert slivers of garlic.
 If this seems like too much work, toss the sliced garlic on top of the roast.
 It is not necessary to spend a lot of time prepping your vegetables.
-Celery leaves provide lots of flavor, just chop the tops roughly and the stalks into lengths of a couple inches.
-It is not necessary to peel carrots in this recipe, just chop into reasonable lengths.
+Celery leaves provide lots of flavors.
+Just chop the tops roughly and the stalks into lengths of a couple of inches.
+It is not necessary to peel carrots in this recipe.
+Just chop into reasonable lengths.
 If your carrots are really fat, cut them in half lengthwise.
 Leave the onions in fairly large chunks, so there will be something left at the end of the lengthy cooking process.
 Cover the roast with the vegetables.
 Sprinkle the vegetables with pepper and the herbs of your choice.
 We enjoy just a little thyme.

 Add just enough stock or water to cover the bottom of the pan.
 The roast and vegetables will add to the liquid as they slowly cook.
 When the roast is done, be sure to use the liquid for gravy.

 Cover the pot and place it in the oven for three to three and a half hours at 325°F. The roast should be fork-tender.
 If it isn’t, don’t freak out.
 Just recover and put it back in for another 30 minutes, it could take up to an hour.
 Every cow is different and some were just tough old broads, and you don’t really know what you are going to get until you are cooking.